lvanschilfgaarde/lordcephei.github.io/pages/fpintrotut.md

 {::nomarkdown}<div style="display:none;margin:0px 25px 0px 25px;"id="foobar">{:/}

  BZWTS : --- Tetrahedron Integration ---

  ... only filled or empty bands encountered:  ev=0.185509  ec=0.229539

  VBmax = 0.185509  CBmin = 0.229539  gap = 0.044029 Ry = 0.59880 eV

  BZINTS: Fermi energy:      0.185509;   8.000000 electrons;  D(Ef):    0.000

          Sum occ. bands:   -1.4864280  incl.
 Bloechl correction:    0.000000

 {::nomarkdown}</div>{:/}

 And that's it!
 You now have a self-consistent density and have calculated some basic properties such as the band gap and total energy.
 Other tutorials to look at are those to generate energy band structures, and density-of-states, or calculate a mechanical property such as the optical mode frequency.
+This is the first step you need to carry out a GW calculations.

-For more detailed tutorial with annotated output, see one on PbTe and CoPt, a ferromagnetic metal.
+For more detailed tutorials on other materials, see those for PbTe, for which there is a corresponding tutorial for the ASA, and another for optics, and one for CoPt, a ferromagnetic metal.

 <hr style="height:5pt; visibility:hidden;" />
 ### FAQ